Dick Fosbury: High school and the origins of the Fosbury Flop

-Gradually, Fosbury shifted his positioning during the jump, such that by his senior year he had begun to go over the bar backwards, head-first, curving his body over the bar and kicking his legs up in the air at the end of the jump.
+Gradually, Fosbury shifted his positioning during the jump, such that by his senior year he had begun to go over the bar backward, head-first, curving his body over the bar and kicking his legs up in the air at the end of the jump.
 This required him to land on his back, but, prior to his junior year, his high school had replaced its wood chip landing pit with a softer material, so he was able to land safely.

 Luckily for Fosbury, replacement of landing surfaces with foam rubber was becoming common across the United States in the early 1960s.
-Sawdust, sand, or woodchip surfaces had been usable previously because jumpers using the scissors technique were able to clear the bar while upright and then land on their feet, while those using the Western Roll or Straddle made a three-point landing on their hands and lead leg.
+Sawdust, sand, or woodchip surfaces had been usable previously because jumpers using the scissors technique were able to clear the bar while upright and then land on their feet, and those using the Western Roll or Straddle made a three-point landing on their hands and lead leg.
 In the late 1950s, U.S. colleges began to use bundles of soft foam rubber, usually held together by a mesh net.
-These bundles were not only much softer but were also elevated about 3 ft off the ground.
+These bundles were not only much softer, but raised the landing height about 3 ft off the ground.
 By the early 1960s, U.S. high schools were following the lead of the colleges in acquiring foam rubber landing pits.
 With the softer, elevated landing surface, Fosbury was able to land safely.

 Fosbury did, however, compress a couple of vertebrae in the mid-1960s because not all high schools could afford the upgraded, foam material.
 Fosbury recovered from this injury.

 Fosbury's coaches at first encouraged him to continue practicing the straddle method, but they abandoned that idea when his marks continued to improve.
 In his junior year, he broke his high-school record with a 6 ft 3 in jump, and the next year took second place in the state with a 6 ft 5.5 in jump.